swilliamson7/chaos_predictions/README.md

  4. We can try (3) with different methods/models, maybe Lorenz 86 and 96?

  5. The last thing we want to try is to train a neural network on the results of a data assimilation scheme, similar to what was done in yet more papers.

+    (a) set up neural network to learn from the results of a DA scheme

+    (b) learn machine learning